-How Thumbtack Plans To Become The Amazon For Home Services - The future of business
+How Thumbtack Plans To Become The Amazon For Home Services

 It’s a process somewhat like Google AdWords.
 A plumber, for instance, can say he’s willing to spend $100 a week on getting new customers.
 The pricing for how much an interaction costs changes a bit depending on how expensive the service is and how many other professionals are on the platform doing the same thing.
 A house cleaner might pay $12 for a connection, but that might lead to a $200 job every single week.

 That’s a bit of a difference from Thumbtack’s previous model, in which it charged professionals each time they gave a quote to a customer.
 Now the charge happens a little further down the pipeline, so they have a greater chance of success.
-It’s also a bit cheaper, something Zappacosta says Thumbtack has done because it thinks Instant Quotes are better, and it wants to incentivize pros to come over.
+It’s also a bit cheaper, something Zappacosta says Thumbtack has done because it thinks Instant Match is better, and it wants to incentivize pros to come over.

 Currently, Thumbtack has a supply problem.
 There’s more demand for services on the platform than it’s able to fill.
-The hope is that Instant Quotes will help move the process along faster, and make it easier for professionals to find work, and customers to find them.
+The hope is that Instant Match will help move the process along faster, and make it easier for professionals to find work, and customers to find them.
 It also makes it so that house cleaner, plumber, or landscaper can focus on what they do best, without having to figure out marketing in the process.

-Thumbtack has been trying out Instant Quotes with roughly 76,000 of the professionals currently on its platform.
-Tuesday’s announcement opens that program up to all of the professionals using the service.
+Thumbtack has been trying out Instant Match with roughly 7,600 of the professionals currently on its platform.
+Tuesday’s announcement opens that program up to all of the professionals using the service in 11 categories nationallly; 65 categories are available in at least certain markets, with more on their way.

 “Phase one is all about the supply side, enabling this sort of instant match product by building out this whole inventory system, sort of like the equivalent of our fulfillment center,” Zappacosta says.
 He says that Phase two, which will likely be announced next year, will take things a step further and make them every more streamlined, allowing you to make that purchase even faster.